About Radiation Therapy to Your Lymph Nodes

 Ear pain

-You may have ear pain from the swelling caused by your treatments.
-If you do, tell your doctor or nurse.
+You may have ear pain from the swelling your treatments causes.
+If you do, tell your healthcare provider.
 Ear pain can also be a sign of infection.

-Don’t try to clean or clear out your ears.
-Don’t use cotton swabs (Q-tips®) inside your ears.
+Do not try to clean or clear out your ears.
+Do not use cotton swabs (such as Q-tips®) inside your ears.

 Voice changes (hoarseness)

-You may have hoarseness from the swelling caused by your treatments.
+You may have hoarseness from swelling your treatments causes.
 Your voice may be more breathy, strained, rough, or high or low pitched.
 To help manage voice changes:

 • Rest your voice as much as you can.

-• Don’t whisper.
-This can cause strain on your vocal cords.
+• Do not whisper.
+Whispering can strain your vocal cords.

 • Use a humidifier.

-• Gargle with one of the liquids listed in the “Changes to your mouth and throat” section.
+• Gargle with one of the liquids listed in the “Mouth and throat changes” section.

 Many side effects of radiation therapy can make it hard to eat and drink.
 This can cause weight loss, fatigue, and dehydration.

-If your weight changes, the immobilization device used during your treatment may not fit correctly.
-This can make it harder to stay in the correct position for your treatments.
-Follow the guidelines below to help keep your weight from changing.
+If your weight changes, the immobilization device you use during your treatments may not fit how it should.
+This can make it harder to stay in the right position for your treatments.
+Follow these guidelines to help keep your weight from changing.

 Change what you eat and drink based on your side effects

-If you have pain or soreness in your mouth or throat or have trouble swallowing:
+If you have mouth or throat pain or soreness or trouble swallowing:

 • Eat soft, moist, bland foods.
 Take small bites and chew the food well.